dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 ### Step 5.2: Modify the `values.yaml` file for your deployment
 The `values.yaml` file contains configuration options you can set for your deployment.
 Different configuration options are explained in inline comments in `values.yaml`, and you can learn more about the different configuration options in [The title of a guide explaining it](/todo).

-The minimal configuration options you need to set to deploy your project are the `deployments.name`, `deployments.image`, and `deployments.dagsterApiGrpcArgs` values. `deployments.name` should be a unique name for your deployment, and `deployments.image` should be set to match the Docker image you built and pushed in Step 2. `dagsterApiGrpcArgs` should be set to NEED HELP WITH HOW TO EXPLAIN THIS.
+To deploy your project, you'll need to set the following options:
+- `deployments.name`, which should be a unique name for your deployment
+- `deployments.image.name` and `deployments.image.tag`, which should be set to match the Docker image from Step 2
+- `deployments.dagsterApiGrpcArgs`, which should be set to NEED HELP WITH HOW TO EXPLAIN THIS.

 If you are following this guide on your local machine, you will also need to set `pullPolicy: IfNotPresent`.
 This will use the local version of the image built in Step 2.
 However, in production use cases when your Docker images are pushed to image registries, this value should remain `pullPolicy: Always`.